DarkElf2233/radio-ultra/README.md

 py radio.py

 ```
-If you passed all the steps correctly it should write song title and author to songs.txt.
+If you passed over the steps correctly it should write song title and author to songs.txt.